 also that nothing in this sub-section shall apply to any transactions entered into by the company in its ordinary course of business on an arm‘s length basis.

-recommendations of the audit committee, where applicable; and
+(viii) recommendations of the Audit Committee, where applicable; and

 Terms of the policy

-The management shall obtain approval of the policy by the Board of Directors (“Board”);
+(i) The management shall obtain approval of the policy by the Board;

-The management may enter into any contract or arrangement with a related party only in accordance with the policy approved by the Board, subject to such conditions as may be specified;
+(ii) The management may enter into any contract or arrangement with a Related Party only in accordance with the policy approved by the Board, subject to such conditions as may be specified;

-The management shall present all related party transactions to the Audit Committee for their recommendation to the Board for approval;
+(iv) The management shall present all Related Party transactions to the Audit Committee for their recommendation to the Board for approval;

-Every contract or arrangement entered into shall be referred to in the Board‘s report to the shareholders along with justifications;
+(v) Every contract or arrangement entered into with a Related Party shall be referred to in the Board’s report to the shareholders along with justifications;

-Management shall maintain records of the transactions undertaken with related parties;
+(vi) Management shall maintain records of the transactions undertaken with Related Parties;

-If a director or any other employee enters into any contract or arrangement without obtaining the consent of the Board or approval by a special resolution in the general meeting, and if it is not ratified by the Board or, as the case may be, by the shareholders at a meeting within 90 days from the date of the contract, such contract or arrangement shall be voidable at the discretion of the Board;
+(vii) If a director or any other employee enters into any contract or arrangement with a Related Party without obtaining the consent of the Board or approval by a special resolution in the general meeting, and if it is not ratified by the Board or, as the case may be, by the shareholders at a meeting within 90 days from the date of the contract, such contract or arrangement shall be voidable at the discretion of the Board.

 Any related party transactions carried out on arm’s length basis shall use one of the following pricing methodologies: